PGMProductions/Chimkenz-Spreadsheets/README.md

 9) to launch, create an instance of ChimkenzSpreadsheet with the file's path as argument and to exit, use CTRL+C

-10)to attach a python file, create one in the same directory and the same name but with a .py at the end (after the extension), you can define functions in this file that you can use inside the spreadsheet
+10) to attach a python file, create one in the same directory and the same name but with a .py at the end (after the extension), you can define functions in this file that you can use inside the spreadsheet